jeewanghuman/stripe-project/README.md

     In another new terminal window, enter: ```stripe trigger payment_intent.succeeded```

-    check in /src/log.txt to see an entry for each time the trigger above command is sent.
+    check in log.txt to see an entry for each time the trigger above command is sent.

 any questions? email jeewan@outlook.com